-Purging with other materials is not needed when Eastman Tritan[TM] copolyester is going to be run again after a shutdown.
-For a machine shutdown, such as a weekend, simply shut off the pellet feed, run the screw empty, and turn off heats to the barrels and hot runners.
-Start up again with barrel heats which take the longest, then turn on hot runners with just enough time to reach setpoint at the same time as barrels.
-When setpoints are reached, start right away to avoid sitting and cooking the polymer.
-For short shutdowns such as during brief repairs, generally if the machine is sitting at set temperature longer than about 10 minutes, it's suggested to purge (air shots) the barrel contents and restart molding.
+Purging with other materials is not needed when Tritan is going to be run again after a shutdown.
+For a machine shutdown, such as a weekend, simply shut off the pellet feed, run the screw empty, and turn off heat to the barrels and hot runners.
+Start up again with barrel heat which takes the longest, then turn on hot runners with just enough time to reach set point at the same time as barrels.
+When set points are reached, start right away to avoid sitting and cooking the polymer.
+For short shutdowns, such as during brief repairs, if the machine is sitting at set temperature longer than about 10 minutes, it's generally suggested to purge (air shots) the barrel contents and restart molding.